Short Sale: A Way Out From Under a Crippling Mortgage in NJ or PA

 A Few Considerations

 Short sales are negotiated agreements with mortgage holders; thus, in certain situations mortgage holders may be reluctant to agree to accept less than what is owed to them.
-Typically, mortgage holders will only agree to short sales when homeowners are in default.
+Typically, mortgage holders will only agree to short sales when homeowners default.
 If homeowners are making mortgage payments on time, what is to say that they won’t continue to do so?

 Also, if there is a second or third mortgage on the home, the holders of those additional mortgages also will need to agree to the short sale.

-During negotiations with mortgage holders, homeowners will want to negotiate a provision in the agreement that states that mortgages holders will accept the short sale amount as payment in full for the mortgage – forgiving any debt that remains after the short sale.
+During negotiations with mortgage holders, homeowners will want to negotiate a provision in the agreement that states that mortgage holders will accept the short sale amount as payment in full for the mortgage – forgiving any debt that remains after the short sale.
 This is important because some states allow lenders to pursue deficiency judgments against homeowners for the amount still owed on the mortgage after the short sale – mortgage balance minus short sale amount equals deficiency.
 So, even after the completion of the short sale, a mortgage holder may still seek the remaining amount due on the mortgage from the (former) homeowner.

 While mortgage holders may be willing to forgive any debt remaining after short sales, the government may seek to get its share of the forgiven debt.